chubbywallababy/EightSleepDemo/docs/PotentialQuestions.md

 ## A

 Again, this seems fairly self explanitory.
-But I'd rather clarify than misunderstand.
+But I'd call it out before implementing, just to be safe.

 <br>

 ## Q

-Why are we using utc plugin in the tnt view?
+Why are we using the UTC plugin?

 ## A

-I'm assuming that the date coming through from the JSON response is accurate, but not sure if that represents the users time or the server time.
+I'm assuming that the date coming through from the JSON response is accurate, but I'm not sure if that represents the users time or the server time.
 I chose to do this for clarity in the demo but I'd want to clarify this before implementation with the BE folks and whoever creates the data.